chrisjbryant/errant/readme.md

 > Christopher Bryant, Mariano Felice, and Ted Briscoe.
 2017. [**Automatic annotation and evaluation of Error Types for Grammatical Error Correction**](https://www.cl.cam.ac.uk/~cjb255/acl2017.pdf).
 In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 Vancouver, Canada.
 (To appear)

+> Mariano Felice, Christopher Bryant, and Ted Briscoe.
+2016. [**Automatic extraction of learner errors in esl sentences using linguistically enhanced alignments**](http://aclweb.org/anthology/C/C16/C16-1079.pdf).
+In Proceedings of COLING 2016, the 26th International Conference on Computational Linguistics: Technical Papers.
+Osaka, Japan.

-If you make use of this code, please cite the above paper.
+If you make use of this code, please cite the above papers.

 # Overview